robynmundle/trail_recommender/.ipynb_checkpoints/README-checkpoint.md

 * Accomplished: We have trail information for 3000 trails across NZ
 * Hurdles: User reviews? hiking trail tags?

-##### Sat May 8, 2021
+##### Sun May 9, 2021
 * Tasks: Finish cleaning trail information.
+EDA.
+Search for user reviews to scrape?
-EDA information to see if recommender engine can be generated from this info.
-Search for user reviews to scrape.
+* Accomplished: EDA information to see if recommender engine can be generated from this info.
+Collected regional info for trails.
+* Hurdles: Difficulties in user ratings attainable for the trails.
+Look into manual labour?
+Image collection?

+##### Mon May 10, 2021
+* Tasks:
-* Accomplished:
+* Accomplished
-* Hurdles:
+* Hurdles